anrcry/fire-contact/README.md

 ### Scheduling ⏳

-> Please note if you do it the Cloud Functions way, you need to have a billing account with Google Cloud.
+> ⚠ Please note if use Cloud Functions, you need to have a 💰 billing account with Google Cloud.

-> If you are willing to pay, please check out [Cloud Firestore triggers on Cloud Function](https://firebase.google.com/docs/functions/firestore-events), which help you to do this much more efficiently.
+> If you are willing to pay 💳, please check out [Cloud Firestore triggers on Cloud Function](https://firebase.google.com/docs/functions/firestore-events), which is very efficient.

 I have been setting up the Pipedream Scheduling Workflow to go over the task.
-The scheduling will not immediately trigger a response, but will definitely do it within 1 - 1.5 hours.
-You need to however have a [Service Account on your Firebase Project](https://firebase.google.com/docs/admin/setup), while this [blog post](https://medium.com/litslink/firebase-admin-sdk-basics-in-examples-ee7e009a1116) is extemely helpful to do the basics.
+The scheduling will not immediately trigger a reply-back, but will definitely do it work in 1 - 1.5 hours.
+Being the server side, the normal Firebase JS SDK won't work.
+For this we need [Firebase Admin SDK for Node.js](https://github.com/firebase/firebase-admin-node) or any other language.

+To prove your identity, generally we would use the OAuth Protocol to authenticate where a access token & refresh token is involved.
+This is highly realiable on the event the corresponding REST API for Firebase are used.
+However we authenticate through a service Service Account which can be setup at [Service Account on your Firebase Project](https://firebase.google.com/docs/admin/setup).
+Some basic examples to use the same are on this [blog post](https://medium.com/litslink/firebase-admin-sdk-basics-in-examples-ee7e009a1116), while the rest is on the docs.

+> **Note**: You are not at all required to use the Node.js SDK version for Firebase Admin.
+Check out other supporting languages & their corresponding libraries.

 ## Conclusion